-Dr. Acton said some of the new data is coming from Ohio’s Cuyahoga County, which is where the first confirmed cases of the virus were announced and which has had a larger number of confirmed cases than any other Ohio county to date.
+Dr. Acton said some of the new data is coming from Ohio’s Cuyahoga County, which is where the first confirmed cases of the virus in Ohio were announced and which has had a larger number of confirmed cases than any other Ohio county to date.
 These new symptoms include GI (gastrointestinal) upset, feeling more fatigued than usual, and sometimes not showing a fever.

 “But you know when you’re not feeling well,” she said.
 “My best advice to everyone is if you don’t feel well in any way, stay home and make that call (to medical personnel).”

 Dr. Acton indicated that some people do not have a physician but that local health departments have resources and that people can call federally qualified health centers or even call an emergency room.

 “But call first; that helps them get ready to best treat you,” she said.

 CNN recently reported that a study of COVID-19 patients in China exhibited symptoms beyond fever, cough, and shortness of breath — symptoms previously identified by U.S. health officials.

 “That’s because many patients infected with coronavirus, according to the study, may initially present to the hospital with diarrhea, anorexia and vomiting – not necessarily with respiratory symptoms,” CNN reported on March 18.
 “Even when researchers excluded anorexia – a loss of appetite or aversion to food – they found that 1 in 5 coronavirus patients still came to the hospital with diarrhea, vomiting or abdominal pain.

 “In more severe coronavirus cases, digestive symptoms also became more pronounced, and patients with digestive problems were less likely to be discharged, according to the study.”